-Perhaps feeling anxious or a little bit depressed?
+Perhaps the upcoming holiday season is making you feel stressed out, anxious or even a little bit depressed?

-If so this week’s episode is for you.
+If so this week’s blog post is for you.

 If you’re feeling like you’re in that phase of your life where things aren’t “good” actually they’re pretty “bad” I invite you to sit with that for a moment.